-By Max Morris.
-Last Updated 17th June 2022.
+By Richie Billing.
+Last Updated 22nd November 2023.
 In this guide, we will look at a range of back injury compensation examples in the UK.
-Back injuries are common inside the workplace; in 2019/20, there were 9,514 back injuries reported in British workplaces.

 Manual handling accidents, slips and falls and accidents involving moving machinery can all cause injuries of this nature.
 However, back injuries can also occur in car accidents, at public bars, or in council-owned spaces.